Edit

 Production planning

-The following video gives a short introduction to some of the concepts discussed in this article: Dynamics 365 Supply Chain Management: Planning Optimization enhancements.
+The following video provides a short introduction to some of the concepts discussed in this article: Dynamics 365 Supply Chain Management: Planning Optimization enhancements.

 Planned production orders

-When master planning creates planned orders to fulfill requirements, the order type is determined by the value of the Planned order type field.
-If the Planned order type field is set to Production, planned production orders are created.
+When master planning creates planned orders to fulfill requirements, the value of the Planned order type field determines the order type.
+If you set the Planned order type field to Production, the system creates planned production orders.
 These planned production orders include information about the active bill of materials (BOM) and the route ID from the related production setup.

 Requirements from BOMs

-BOM information is honored during master planning.
+Master planning uses BOM information.
 The plan output includes material supply to cover related material demand for production.

-During master planning, the current, active BOM is used to determine the materials that are required for production.
-This step is done through all levels of the BOM structure that is related to the required production order.
-Material requirement is fulfilled by using available on-hand inventory, existing on-order supply, and approved planned orders.
-If additional material is required anywhere, a planned order is created to cover the demand.
+During master planning, the system uses the current, active BOM to determine the materials required for production.
+The system checks all levels of the BOM structure that relate to the required production order.
+The system fulfills material requirements by using available on-hand inventory, existing on-order supply, and approved planned orders.
+If the system finds that additional material is required, it creates a planned order to cover the demand.

 Scheduling during firming

 Planned production orders include the route ID that is required for production scheduling.
 However, scheduling support during the planning run for planned orders is pending.
 The route ID is used to schedule planned production orders during firming.
-Therefore, the lead time on planned production orders can differ from the lead time on related scheduled, firmed production orders that are generated from them, as described here:
+Therefore, the lead time on planned production orders can differ from the lead time on related scheduled, firmed production orders that are generated from them.

 • Planned production order – The lead time is based on the static lead time from the released product.